-Revit is technology that was built for Building Information Modeling (BIM).
-Through this platform you can develop a building model that is 3D with a data backbone to it.
-Rather than drawing individual sheets or drawings, you are building a model and then drawings are created because of that modeling.
+Revit is the technology that was built for Building Information Modeling (BIM).
+Through this platform, you can develop a building model that is 3D with a data backbone to it.
+Rather than drawing individual sheets or drawings, you are building a model, and then drawings are created because of that modeling.
 Because it is a database, there is a bidirectional relationship between the objects that are in the model, both on the 3-dimensional side and also within the data in the objects.

 Why choose Revit instead of AutoCAD?

 As Revit has grown over the years, so have the choices – there are now different options or “flavors”.
 The main products are Revit and Revit LT, which is their “lite” version.
 Both versions include tools for multiple disciplines.
-Regardless of whether you are in architect, landscape or structural, you will have many of the same tools.
-Revit LT has less capabilities in terms of multiuser environments.
+Regardless of whether you are an architect, landscape, or structural, you will have many of the same tools.
+Revit LT has fewer capabilities in terms of multiuser environments.
 If you do have multiple people that need to work in a model, Revit LT will not be the right product for you.

 In terms of price, LT comes in at a great price point.
 Right now, quoting from Autodesk, for Revit LT on a monthly subscription, you are looking at about $60 USD per user.
 For yearly, it is about $475 USD.
 For full Revit, you are looking at about $320 USD per month or $2500 USD yearly per user.

-Revit LT is great, especially for a company that is looking at dipping their toe into building information modeling (BIM) to test the waters.
+Revit LT is great, especially for a company that is looking at dipping its toe into building information modeling (BIM) to test the waters.
 Revit LT is terrific for residential or commercial, if you are not doing organic 3D form or style buildings, then all the tools you will need for a conventionally designed building will be in Revit LT.
-However, if you are using a rendering plug in or different types of add ins, Revit LT does have some limitations, and this is one: Revit LT does not allow you to use add ins.
+However, if you are using a rendering plug-in or different types of add-ins, Revit LT does have some limitations, and this is one: Revit LT does not allow you to use add-ins.
 So LT is really just the core platform, not dissimilar to AutoCAD LT as a variant from full AutoCAD.

 Hardware requirements for Revit.

-• Graphics – Another necessity is a graphics card.
-For Revit LT, a lower end graphics video card would be okay.
-However, for the full version or Revit, especially if you are using additional plug ins for rendering like Enscape or Lumion, you want to have a rtx graphics card for media in your computer.
+Graphics – Another necessity is a graphics card.
+For Revit LT, a lower-end graphics video card would be okay.
+However, for the full version or Revit, especially if you are using additional plug-ins for rendering like Enscape or Lumion, you want to have an RTX graphics card for media in your computer.

-• Memory – ArchIT recommends no design workstations with less than 16 gigs of memory.
+Memory – ArchIT recommends no design workstations with less than 16 gigs of memory.
 That is the minimum.
-Memory of 32 gigs is better and 64 gigs is really nice to have.
+The memory of 32 gigs is better and 64 gigs are really nice to have.